Fix iPhone Stuck in Headphone Mode: 8 Proven Methods

 Tilt the phone so the port faces the ground while spraying.
 Gravity helps dislodge particles.

-We cleared a stubborn lint ball from an iPhone 6 headphone jack with three short bursts.
-Gone immediately.
+A stubborn lint ball in an iPhone 6 headphone jack will often clear with just three short bursts.
 If you’ve had water in your charging port recently, compressed air also helps dry residual moisture that might be triggering the sensor.

 #Use a Dry Toothbrush or Toothpick